jbstrap/strux-framework/README.md

 # Strux Framework

 Strux is a modern, lightweight, and powerful **PHP framework** designed for building robust web applications and APIs.
-It combines a clean architecture with a rich feature set—including an Active Record ORM, built-in queue system, event dispatcher, and flexible middleware—while maintaining a minimal core with **zero external dependencies**.
+It combines a clean architecture with a rich feature set—including an Active Record ORM, built-in queue system, event dispatcher, and flexible middleware—while maintaining a minimal core with **few external dependencies**.

 Strux strictly adheres to **PSR-1, PSR-2, PSR-3, PSR-4, and PSR-7** standards for maximum interoperability.